 Here’s the clincher: cancer cells can’t use ketones for fuel.
 At this point in my research, only two words came to my mind: hot diggity!!

 In 20 years of practice, I’ve never canceled my clinic to study.
 Studying always came in the extra hours of running a private practice.
 But I found myself canceling patients so I could better understand this phenomenon I’d stumbled upon.
-This was far too shocking to let another day go by without me understanding, “What’s the deal with ketosis?”
+This was far too shocking to let another day go by without better understanding, “What’s the deal with ketosis?”

 Learn more about what foods to eat through our FOOD GUIDE teaching you the good – better – and best options for ketosis eating.